There are two important question to ask before teaching an animal a new skill.

 Generally, it’s important to choose a good, comfortable learning environment and set it up so that it’s easy for the animal to learn the intended response.
 Minimize distractions.
 Choose reinforcers carefully.

 Here’s an extremely condensed summary of how to use the main operant techniques.
 Some techniques work well in some contexts but not in others – and may be used in different ways than what’s described here.
-It’s beyond the scope of this blog post to go into the details, but I’m preparing an online course that will..! 😉
+It’s beyond the scope of this blog post to go into the details, but I have an online course that does all that – and more..! 😉

 Also, I’m just discussing how to “get” the behaviour, not how to maintain it or put it on cue.
 That needs to be considered too…!